ewaldmire/ascender/docs/development/minikube.md

 ### Verify

-Ensure that your climber source code is properly mounted inside of the minikube node:
+Ensure that your ascender source code is properly mounted inside of the minikube node:

 ```
 $ minikube ssh